Awarded grant in 2017

 Important Next Steps Made Possible by the Myocarditis Foundation: Our work will start with an examination of whether staining for these biomarkers on heart biopsy tissue will consistently improve the ability of pathologists (laboratory physicians) to diagnose myocarditis after biopsy is performed.
 The experiments we have performed thus far suggest that this approach will be successful, possibly achieving accurate diagnosis about 80% of the time.
 But this needs to be rigorously demonstrated.
 Following on this work, we anticipate being able to

-with myocarditis.
-If this latter approach is successful, we may be able to develop blood tests that
+detect fragments of these proteins generated during the disease process in the blood of patients with myocarditis.
+If this latter approach is successful, we may be able to develop blood tests that will improve our ability to diagnose myocarditis, perhaps reducing the need for an invasive heart biopsy.

-scientific work is the potential to provide new knowledge about how the proteins function and
+Potential Impact and Significance: Perhaps the most exciting and challenging aspect of this scientific work is the potential to provide new knowledge about how the proteins function and

+contribute to the disease process during human myocarditis.
+New treatments may arise.
 Currently, most treatment for myocarditis is supportive, aimed at only treating symptoms and

 treatment at the right time in a personalized fashion.